voutilad/virtio_vmmci/README.md

 5. I focus my testing on **Alpine Linux** guests using their `-virt` releases since it's simple to install and manage without a lot of ancillary stuff.
 Plus, _I personally like Alpine_.

-> ALSO!
-With newer 5.4 Linux kernels, tsc will be considered
-> unreliable and refined-jiffies will probably be used.
-Forcing use of
-> tsc will lead to instability.
-BE WARNED!

 ## Installation & Usage
 This Linux VMMCI currently comes in **two parts:**